 with it.
 It is responsible for perception and cognition which is the software component.
 The physical body which is the hardware component consists of the brain, sense organs, nervous system and major organs.

 STRESS IS A MAJOR RISK FACTOR IN THE ETIOLOGY OF PSYCHIATRIC DISORDERS

-Environmental stimuli enter our consiousness through the sense organs , causing the brain to produce chemical messenges that trigger the adrenal glands to produce toxins such as cortisol and adreneline, which cause damage in the long-term.
+Environmental stimuli enter our consciousness through the sense organs , causing the brain to produce chemical messengers that trigger the adrenal glands to produce toxins such as cortisol and adreneline, which cause damage in the long-term.